andrivet/ZX81-Debugger/docs/debug.md

 ![Debug](./images/debug27.png)

-All the character of the string are now displayed.
-In the top memory view, we see that the corresponding bytes has been modified and are higlighted in red.
+All the characters of the string are now displayed.
+In the top memory view, we see that the corresponding bytes have been modified and are highlighted in red.
 In the bottom memory view, we see that the `DE` register (in blue) points to the terminating `FF` byte of the string.
 On the other side (in the **Variables** view), the `A` register contains `FF` and this time, the `Z` flag is set in the `F` register.
 The next instruction is `ret z`.
 Since the `Z` flag is set, it will be executed.

 Click on the **Step** button ![Step Over](./images/command-step-over.png) or press F10.